ACCEPTANCE AND COMMITMENT THERAPY (ACT)

 INTERESTED IN ACCEPTANCE AND COMMITMENT THERAPY FOR OCD, ANXIETY DISORDERS AND MORE?

 Are you or a loved one struggling with their mental health?
-Lauren uses the Acceptance and Commitment Therapy techniques discussed above to support those that she works with.
-You can learn more about the treatments and services she provides here.
+At the Center for the Obsessive Mind, our therapists use the Acceptance and Commitment Therapy techniques discussed above to support those that they work with.
+You can learn more about the treatments and services they provide here.

-Lauren provides Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions in the state of Utah.
-Since she provides online treatment, she works with people who live all across the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions in the state of Utah.
+Since the Center provides online treatment, we work with people who live all across the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, the therapists at the Center for the Obsessive Mind can can provide specialized counseling remotely in your area.

-Lauren also practices online therapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions across the Grand Canyon State.
+The psychotherapists at the Center for the Obsessive Mind also practice online therapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer Acceptance and Commitment Therapy for OCD, Anxiety Disorders and other conditions across the Silver State.

-In addition to all of the locations previously listed, Lauren offers specialized treatment for OCD, Anxiety & Eating Disorders to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer specialized treatment for OCD, Anxiety & Eating Disorders to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.